top of page

 Thy wish accomplished

-B(yawns): Posterity will be delighted, I'm sure (puts on night-cap) - it has been a relief to be able to catch and punish so eminent a scandal-monger as you Rogers - good eve - Moretto will show you out
+B(yawns): Posterity will be delighted, I'm sure (puts on night-cap) - it has been a relief to be able to catch and punish so eminent a scandal-monger as yourself Rogers - good eve - Moretto will show you out

 Moretto lunges - SR breaks the window and falls towards an ecstatic PBS, surrendering himself to what he believes to be his avenging, rheumy-eyed, angel.
 MS jogs on